-The point of the exercise, for those who are interested, is that a two-minute story tells you a lot about the subject of the story.
-I could have told you, “My father-in-law was one of the funniest men I’ve ever known, even when life threw him curves,” but you wouldn’t remember me or my father-in-law, nor would you know as much about him as you do from the story.
+The point of the exercise is that a two-minute story communicates so much more than reciting facts.
+And it’s memorable.
+I could have told you, “My father-in-law was one of the funniest men I’ve ever known, even when life threw him curves,” but you wouldn’t remember me or my father-in-law; nor would you know as much about him as you do from the story.

-And you know you’ll retell it and remember it for a very long time.
+And we both know you’ll retell the story and remember it for a very long time.

 Ah ha ha ha ha ha!
 Man I wish I had been in the Studio Theater for that one!
 Really great to me you yesterday!
 Thank you for all your tweeting at the conference!
 I’ll shoot you an email, since I never got you one of my cards.